Quick Start Single-Node Linux Installation

 Operating System Requirements

-The following Linux operating systems are supported:
+The following Linux operating systems are supported for the node server:

 • Officially supported: Red Hat Enterprise Linux 9+